zeyad-houssainy/alx-FE-graduation-project-gaming-store/Gaming-store/README.md

 28849ae8cd824c84ae3af5da501b0d67 API key

-# 🎮 Gaming Store E-Commerce Project
+# 🎮 GAMING STORE E-Commerce Project

-Welcome to the **Gaming Store**!
+Welcome to **GAMING STORE**!
 This is a modern, beginner-friendly React project for a gaming e-commerce site.
 Shop, browse, and discover your favorite games! 🚀

 ---